Last Updated on

 Karl the Screw was an opera singer.
 And a damned good one.

 I nearly fell off the pyramid.
-The combination of Mayan ruins, wild jungle and a German/Australian singing opera was something my mind just could have never put together.
+The combination of Maya ruins, wild jungle, and a German/Australian singing opera was something my mind just could have never put together.
 I sat there, stunned, as he finished and then we climbed back down the stairs carefully without saying a word.
 The security guard waved goodbye, wide-eyed and unsure.

 I lost track of him after we returned to El Remate.
 He was heading south to Rio Dulce and I needed to go to Antigua to meet a friend.